 The runway for the Hood Aerodrome has been continually affected by erosion and was close to getting washed away during a flood in 2000 (see photograph on the right side).
 Four rock groynes constructed following this flood provide some degree of protection but are at risk of being outflanked from upstream.
 A number of small floods in 2015 and in early 2016 caused erosion to occur upstream of the runway.
-In response to this 1100 willow poles were planted in June 2016 along with some minor in-channel works in an attempt to realign the river to its desired design alignment and establish a vegetated buffer.
+In response to this, 1100 willow poles were planted in June 2016 along with some minor in-channel works in an attempt to realign the river to its desired design alignment and establish a vegetated buffer.
 In a steep, dynamic river, such as the Waingawa, willow protection works are only able to slow down the rate of erosion and will not be capable of completely preventing it.
-If a greater level of security to the runway is desired then a rock revetment is required from the terrace to tie in with the upstream rock groyne.
-The revetment would be 140 m long and would act in part as a deflector groyne to direct the main flow away from the
+If a greater level of security to the runway is desired then a rock line is required from the terrace to tie in with the upstream rock groyne.
+The rock line would be 140m long and would act in part as a deflector groyne to direct the main flow away from the runway.

-The proposed response provides a higher degree of security to the runway, which would be of particular importance if commercial flights are re-established from the site.
+This response provides a higher degree of security to the runway, which would be of particular importance if commercial flights are re-established from the site.
 It also avoids the risk associated with potentially contaminated land (Selected Land Use Register SN/06/004/02 Manawatu Aerial Topdressing, Category I) being eroded into the river.

-The current management of this reach using willows combined with in-channel works is aligned with the common methods of recognition of buffers as a river management tool and the Code of Practice.
-The proposed response with the use of a revertment/training groyne is a standard response provided for in the Code of Practice.
+The current management of this reach using willows combined with in-channel works is aligned with the common methods of riparian planting of buffers and the Code of Practice.
+This response and its use of a rock line/training groyne is a standard response provided for in the Code of Practice.

-A 140 m long rock revetment extending from the terrace to the existing upstream rock groyne.
+A 140m long rock line extending from the terrace to the existing upstream rock groyne.